 In 2017, my partner, pup, and I left town for an extended road trip, freelancing as we went and returning the next year.
 It was an amazing experience we’re forever grateful for.

 In 2012, I co-founded Band, a Portland design and branding studio, con mi amigo Zach with the hopes of cutting our teeth as a full-service creative agency.
-After five years, countless contract gigs, and a portfolio full of work later, I am incredibly proud of all of the projects we hustled and aced.
+Five years, countless contract gigs, and a portfolio full of work later, I am incredibly proud of all of the projects we hustled and aced.

 In 2011, I started volunteering at ADX, Portland’s premier Makerspace.
 I quickly fell in love with their DIY ethics and progressive presence in the creative community.